now is modern browser

 • Print very slowly, 15-25 mm/s, for even cooling.

-• Increase number of perimeters to 8-10 solid shells for rigidity.
+• Increase the number of perimeters to 8-10 solid shells for rigidity.

 • Use large layer heights like 0.28 mm to speed crystallization.